matrix-org/matrix-spec/content/client-server-api/_index.md

 The main change for end users with this API is that all the account management occurs in their browser on the homeserver's web UI.
-This is where they will register a new account or log into an existing account and authorize a client to access their Matrix account.
+This is where they will register a new account or log into an existing account and authorise a client to access their Matrix account.
 This means that the homeserver has complete control over the requirements to create a new account and is not limited by the steps defined in this specification.
 It also means that less trust is given to clients